-Selendy & Gay has deep experience representing private equity funds, hedge funds, trustees, non-profit and not-for-profit organizations, and other clients in high-stakes insolvency-related proceedings.
+Selendy Gay Elsberg has deep experience representing private equity funds, hedge funds, trustees, non-profit and not-for-profit organizations, and other clients in high-stakes insolvency-related proceedings.
 We combine our litigation and trial expertise with our knowledge of bankruptcy and insolvency law to develop effective solutions and strengthen our clients’ positions in forums including federal bankruptcy court and the Delaware Court of Chancery.

 We lack the conflicts that disable larger firms and we have a track record of litigating and winning against the major money center banks—and so are often brought into adversary proceedings as conflicts counsel and courtroom specialists.